-- a) redevelopment, including the reuse of brownfield sites; - b) the development of vacant and/or underutilized lots within previously developed areas: - c) infill development; and - d) the expansion or conversion of existing buildings"
+- a) redevelopment, including the reuse of brownfield sites and underutilized shopping malls and plazas; - b) the development of vacant and/or underutilized lots within previously developed areas; - c) infill development; and - d) the expansion or conversion of existing buildings"

 The proposed development on the Subject Property will promote the efficient use of land through redevelopment of an underutilized site within the City's urban area in accordance with a master plan for the community.
-The proposed infill development is an example of intensification.
+The proposed infill development is an example of residential intensification.
 The mix of semi-detached and townhouse dwellings will add 30 dwelling units to a site that is vacant.
 The proposed development will enhance the Greystone Village neighbourhood through provision of ground-oriented residential uses fronting on Deschâtelets Avenue, Des Oblats Avenue and the forecourt park.
-The location of the development is well suited to intensification, with bus stops connecting to light rail transit routes located in proximity to the proposed buildings and further to the west along Main Street.
-Residents of the proposed buildings will have access to several restaurants, retail stores, and other amenities along Main Street, the grand allée and forecourt park.
-The proposed development has direct access to sidewalks along Des Oblats Avenue and Deschâtelets Avenue.
-The proposed buildings are designed to limit potential barriers to accessibility for pedestrians.
+The location of the development is well suited to intensification, with nearby active transportation infrastructure and bus stops connecting to light rail transit routes located in proximity to the proposed buildings and further to the west along Main Street.

-Section 1.1.3 of the PPS defines and lays out policies for settlement areas.
+Section 2.3 of the PPS defines and sets out policies for settlement areas.
 The Subject Property is considered part of a settlement area, as it is within the Urban Area for the City of Ottawa.

-Policy 1.1.3.1 states: "Settlement areas shall be the focus of growth and development."
-Policy 1.1.3.2 states:
+Policy 2.3.1.1 states: "Settlement areas shall be the focus of growth and development."

-- "1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion; - c) minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) prepare for the impacts of a changing climate: - e) support active transportation; - f) are transit-supportive, where transit is planned, exists or may be developed; and - g) are freight-supportive."
+Policy 2.3.1.2 states:

+"Land use patterns within settlement areas should be based on densities and a mix of land uses which:

+- a) efficiently use land and resources;

+- b) support active transportation:

+- c) are transit-supportive, as appropriate; and,

+- d) are freight-supportive."

 The Minor Zoning By-law Amendment and Site Plan Control applications will facilitate development of a mix of semi-detached and townhouse dwellings on the Subject Property.
-The proposed development is consistent with Policy 1.1.3.1 and 1.1.3.2 of the PPS as it represents an efficient use of an existing fully serviced property and existing municipal infrastructure.
+The proposed development is consistent with Policy 2.3.1.1 and 2.3.1.2 of the PPS as it represents an efficient use of an existing fully serviced property and existing municipal infrastructure.
 The property is within proximity of designated cycling routes along Main Street and Riverside Avenue and promotes active transportation opportunities for residents.
 The Subject Property is within proximity of transit stops at Main Street and Des Oblats Avenue and at Hazel Street near Deschâtelets Avenue located along routes 5, 16, 55 and 56 providing connections to local transit routes and Lees O-Train station.
 The proposed development is transit supportive.

-Policy 1.1.3.3 states:
+Policy 2.3.1.3 states: